ahafeez8/Personal-Projects/Motion-detection-log-via-WiFi/README.txt

+Following are instructions on testing your wifi connection with only ESP8266 and Arduino Due connnected with test-wifi.ino running on arduino.

 /*The command lists was used from: http://rancidbacon.com/files/kiwicon8/ESP8266_WiFi_Module_Quick_Start_Guide_v_1.0.4.pdf for further reference check: http://www.pridopia.co.uk/pi-doc/ESP8266ATCommandsSet.pdf */

-ßSetup Done.
+ÃŸSetup Done.
 //checking if it's up
 AT

 OK
 //checking for wifi networks in vicinity
 AT+CWLAP

 ERROR //error because it was on CWMODE=2

 AT+CWMODE?

 +CWMODE:2

 OK
 AT+CWMODE=3//we went to CWMODE=3. check CWMODE datasheet in folder

 OK

 AT+RST//reset

 OK